-The sweet memorable taste can be traced in the large three-dimensional symbols of the emblem.
-The Royal Crown Cola logo emphasizes the addition and enrichment of the familiar cola recipe.
-All drinks of the brand are worthy of the attention of royalty.
+The sweet, memorable taste can be traced to the large three-dimensional symbols of the emblem.
+The Royal Crown Cola logo emphasizes adding and enriching the familiar cola recipe.
+All brand drinks are worthy of royalty’s attention.

 Meaning and History